blockspacer/CXXCTP/README.md

 You have two options:

 - Generate a file from your `.cxtpl`, then include it into Cling C++ script.
-Similar to compile-time, but you can re-generate/change files without program recompilation.
-Note that it is possible to generate files and include them in your script, just split script into multiple includes.
+Similar to compile-time, but you can re-generate or change files without program recompilation.
+Note that it is possible to generate files and include them in your script; just split script into multiple includes.
 - Generate a string from your `.cxtpl`, then run it in a separate Cling interpreter.
 In most cases you will use the first option.

 ## How to use `.cxtpl` with CXXCTP